ComPlat/water-solubility-prediction/README.md

 ## Model Training

 Once the training and test datasets were finalized, various models were trained and evaluated.
-The training process and model evaluation are detailed in the `model_traning.ipynb` notebook.
+The training process and model evaluation are detailed in the `model_traning.ipynb` in the folder **notebook**.

 ### Descriptors and Feature Engineering